austinulfers/austinulfers/README.md

 - Within this project my goal was to to track a Spikeball from an overhead drone view in an attempt to begin tracking sports analytics for the sport of roudnet.
 This project sparked more ideas to continue development in this area.
 [Link](https://austinulfers.github.io/spikeball-tracking/) - March 2020

-### Current Projects

-- A pipeline to scrape craigslist jobs and match them to fiverr contractors, while taking a margin of the profits.
-[Link](https://github.com/austinulfers/job-automation)

-### Future Projects

-- Expand on my Spikeball sports analytics by using a convolutional neural network to identify and track the location of the ball using a camera on a tripod.
-I want to use the AWS Deeplens, AWS Rekognition, and AWS Sagemaker to achieve this.

-- Retrieve data from my University's poorly designed course evaluation catalog, deposit the data into a database, and aggregate the data into Tableau to try and find classes that I might not have otherwise considered.

 ## My Links

-Do you want to collaborate?
-Here is a link to my
-<a href="https://github.com/austinulfers/austinulfers/blob/main/Austin%20Ulfers%20-%20Resume%20-%20February%202021.pdf" target="_blank">current resume.</a>

 :briefcase: [LinkedIn](https://www.linkedin.com/in/austinulfers/)
 :memo: [Medium](https://medium.com/@austinulfers)